ileandre/Classroom_Management_101/README.md

 ## Post-MVP

-> Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
-This will be helpful when you return to your project after graduation!
->
 1) Student groups buttons to group students into randomly into groups of 2, 3 4 etc.
 2) Dragging feature to further manipulate groups
 3) Teacher quotes carousel